Can you feed a dog cooked Brussels sprouts? How about raw Brussels sprouts? Learn everything you need to know about feeding your dog Brussels sprouts.

 CAN MY DOG EAT RAW BRUSSELS SPROUTS?

-Raw Brussels sprouts can be a bit harsh on any digestive system whether human or canine but it is safe for your dog to eat raw Brussels sprouts.
+Raw Brussels sprouts can be a bit harsh on a dog’s digestive system whether human or canine but it is safe for your dog to eat raw Brussels sprouts.

 So if yours is a counter surfer and happens to steal one off the cutting board during meal preparation, don’t be worried.
-The worst that may happen is a bit of gas!
+The worst that may happen is a lot of gas and some stomach upset.
 More on that below.

-The Brussels sprouts leafs and stalks (although they’re even more fibrous) are all safe for your dog to eat.
+The Brussels sprouts leafs and Brussel sprout stalks (although they’re even more fibrous) are all safe for your dog to eat.

 Related – can dogs eat green beans?